rowanthorpe/rowanthorpe.github.io/_posts/2017-12-17-firefox-without-pulseaudio-in-debian.md

 solution would be if Debian maintainers would just add `--enable-jack` to the default build, but I suspect they would be reluctant to do so when upstream don't.
-Of course the usual disclaimer applies - use at your own risk, don't hold me responsible if it does something you don't expect, etc. It is a relatively short script so you might be able to understand most of what it does by glimpsing at it before you run it.
+Of course the usual disclaimer applies - use at your own risk, don't hold me responsible if it does something you don't expect, etc. It is a relatively short script so you might be able to understand most of what it does by looking through it before you run it.
 Anyway it is just building `.deb`s with an added flag and added dependency, so it shouldn't really be able to do much damage beyond what the standard package does anyway.
-To use the script edit the top few lines to your liking, run it with the `--help` flag to see options, then run it.
+To use the script edit the config-file to your liking, run it with the `--help` flag to see options, then run it.
 You may need to interact with it a few times (password if needed for sudo, etc) but the overwhelming majority of the time is spent non-interactively compiling Firefox so you can abandon post for a few hours once that is running.
 The firefox source-package is retrieved based on the `deb-src` lines in